lweasel/piquant/docs/overview.rst

 * Cufflinks: Transcript assembly, differential expression, and differential regulation for RNA-Seq [Cufflinks]_
 * RSEM: RNA-Seq by Expectation-Maximization [RSEM]_
 * eXpress: Streaming quantification for high-throughput sequencing [eXpress]_
-* Sailfish: Sailfish: Rapid Alignment-free Quantification of Isoform Abundance [Sailfish]_
+* Sailfish: Rapid Alignment-free Quantification of Isoform Abundance [Sailfish]_

 and these tools are required to be installed, and their relevant executables added to the executable path, if they are to be used within *piquant*.
 The pipeline has been tested with the following versions of these quantification tools: